emacs-helm/helm-dictionary/README.md

     (require 'eww)
     (setq helm-dictionary-browser-function 'eww-browse-url)

 Admissible values for `helm-dictionary-browser-function` are the same as for `browse-url-browser-function`.
+If set to nil, the current emacs-wide default will be used, i.e., the browser specified in `browse-url-browser-function`.

 ## Usage